District Attorney's Office Personnel

 Sara VanStrydonck joined the Monroe County District Attorney’s Office in September 2005.
 In January 2012 she accepted the position of Chief of the Child Abuse Bureau, part of the newly created Special Victims Trial Division.
 Prior to accepting this assignment, Ms. VanStrydonck had been a member of the Domestic Violence and Child Abuse Bureau since 2007.
 During her tenure, Ms. VanStrydonck has come to specialize in cases involving the victims of child sexual abuse.
 Ms. VanStrydonck was born and raised in Rochester, NY.
 She received her undergraduate degree from the University of Michigan and her J.D. from University of Buffalo Law School.
 Ms. VanStrydonck is active with the Bivona Child Advocacy Center.

-Deputy Chief of the Special Victims Unit Michael Robertson
+Deputy Chief of the Major Felony Bureau Michael Robertson

 Michael Robertson joined the Monroe County District Attorney’s Office in March 2012.
-In December 2022 he accepted the position of Deputy Chief of the Child Abuse Bureau, part of the Special Victims Trial Division.
-Prior to accepting this position, he has served in the Local Court Bureau, Domestic Violence Bureau, DWI Bureau, Child Abuse Bureau and Major Felony Bureau.
+In January 2024, he accepted the position of Deputy Chief of the Major Felony Bureau.
+Prior to accepting this position, he has served in the Local Court Bureau, Domestic Violence Bureau, DWI Bureau, Child Abuse Bureau, Major Felony Bureau, and Deputy Chief of the Special Victims Unit.
 Mr. Robertson received his Bachelor of Arts degree from the SUNY Geneseo and his Juris Doctor from University at Buffalo Law School.

 Chief of the Vehicular Crimes Bureau Raymond G. Benitez